nf-core/eager/docs/usage.md

-For example, in this example, we have used: Nextflow, nf-core/eager, FastQC, AdapterRemoval, fastP, BWA, Samtools, endorS.py, Picard Markduplicates, Qualimap, PreSeq, DamageProfiler, MALT, Maltextract and MultiQC.
+For example, in this example, we have used: Nextflow, nf-core/eager, FastQC, AdapterRemoval, fastP, BWA, Samtools, endorS.py, Picard Markduplicates, Qualimap, PreSeq, DamageProfiler, MALT, MaltExtract and MultiQC.

 Citations to all used tools can be seen [here](https://nf-co.re/eager#tool-references)